cleanlab/cleanlab/examples/README.md

 Copyright (c) 2017-2050 Curtis G. Northcutt

-All files in thsi folder are part of cleanlab.
+All files listed above and contained in this folder (https://github.com/cgnorthcutt/cleanlab/examples) are part of cleanlab.

 cleanlab is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by